rubocop/rubocop/manual/cops_performance.md

 --- | ---
 Disabled | Yes

-Place `when` conditions that use splat at the end of the list of `when` branches.
+Reordering `when` conditions with a splat to the end of the `when` branches can improve performance.

 Ruby has to allocate memory for the splat expansion every time that the `case` `when` statement is run.
-Since Ruby does not support fall through inside of `case` `when`, like some other languages do, the order of the `when` branches does not matter.
+Since Ruby does not support fall through inside of `case` `when`, like some other languages do, the order of the `when` branches should not matter.
 By placing any splat expansions at the end of the list of `when` branches we will reduce the number of times that memory has to be allocated for the expansion.
+The exception to this is if multiple of your `when` conditions can be true for any given condition.
+A likely scenario for this defining a higher level when condition to override a condition that is inside of the splat expansion.

 This is not a guaranteed performance improvement.
 If the data being processed by the `case` condition is normalized in a manner that favors